Lead: Chemistry

-Bulk lead exposed to moist air forms a protective layer of varying composition.
-Lead(II) carbonate is a common constituent; the sulfate or chloride may also be present in urban or maritime settings.
-This layer makes bulk lead effectively chemically inert in the air.
-Finely powdered lead, as with many metals, is pyrophoric, and burns with a bluish-white flame.
+When exposed to moist air, bulk lead develops a protective surface layer of variable composition.
+Lead(II) carbonate is a common constituent, and in urban or maritime environments, lead(II) sulfate or lead(II) chloride may also be present.
+This layer renders bulk lead effectively inert under atmospheric conditions.
+In contrast, finely powdered lead, like many metals, is pyrophoric and burns with a bluish-white flame.

-Fluorine reacts with lead at room temperature, forming lead(II) fluoride.
-The reaction with chlorine is similar but requires heating, as the resulting chloride layer diminishes the reactivity of the elements.
-Molten lead reacts with the chalcogens to give lead(II) chalcogenides.
+Lead reacts with fluorine at room temperature to form lead(II) fluoride.
+Its reaction with chlorine is similar but requires heating, as the resulting chloride layer reduces further reactivity.
+Molten lead combines with the chalcogens to produce lead(II) chalcogenides.

-Lead metal resists sulfuric and phosphoric acid but not hydrochloric or nitric acid; the outcome depends on insolubility and subsequent passivation of the product salt.
+The metal resists attack by sulfuric and phosphoric acids but not by hydrochloric or nitric acids; the difference arises from the insolubility and subsequent passivation of certain lead salts.
 Organic acids, such as acetic acid, dissolve lead in the presence of oxygen.
-Concentrated alkalis will dissolve lead and form plumbites.
+Concentrated alkalis can also dissolve lead, producing plumbites.